Resident advisors (RAs) are graduate students who live in the residence halls to provide support to fellow students.

 In order to be eligible, applicants must:

-- Be a full-time Harvard graduate degree-seeking candidate who has lived in the residence halls for at least one full term at the time of application and will continue to be registered full-time for the 2026-2027 academic year, OR
+- be a full-time Harvard graduate degree-seeking candidate who has lived in the residence halls for at least one full term at the time of application and will continue to be registered full-time for the 2026–2027 academic year, or

-- Be a Harvard Griffin GSAS degree-seeking student who is registered at Harvard Griffin GSAS for the 2026–2027 academic year.
+- be a Harvard Griffin GSAS degree-seeking student who is registered at Harvard Griffin GSAS for the 2026–2027 academic year.

 Non-degree and Extension School students are not eligible to apply.
 Students holding other positions, such as GRHC Officer, CCE Fellow, Student Center Fellow, First-Year Proctor, or Resident Tutor, are not permitted to serve as RAs simultaneously.